 When adding a spouse or child due to a life event, dependent eligibility verification is required.
-Supporting documentation must be uploaded in the University’s enrollment website at the time the life event transaction is completed.
-Examples of supporting documentation include marriage certificate, legal adoption record, birth certificate, etc.
+Supporting documentation must be uploaded in the benefits enrollment system (Log into ConnectCarolina –>Click on Self Service–> Click on My Benefits –> Click on Benefits Enrollment) at the time the life event transaction is completed.

 It is important to keep beneficiary designations up to date.
 A beneficiary designation provides benefit vendors with information on who to contact in the event of an employee’s death.
 Without a valid beneficiary designation an employee’s funds may be tied up in costly escrow or estate proceedings upon their death.
 Learn More

 Congratulations on the birth or adoption of your child!
 An employee may add or remove dependents from benefits as appropriate.
 When adding new family members to the Health Insurance, coverage must be effective on the 1st of the month in which the child is born or adopted for the child to have coverage effective with the date of the birth or adoption.
 Learn More

 The death of a dependent allows an employee to make appropriate changes to his or her benefits.
 An employee must remove dependents from benefits as appropriate and file a claim with the vendor.
 Please contact a Benefit Consultant to assist you with the claim filing process.
 Learn More